theborakompanioni/bitcoin-spring-boot-starter/readme.md

 ### incubator
-This module is home to all almost-ready packages.
+This subproject is home to all almost-ready modules.

 #### tbk-tor
 A module containing a spring boot starter for an embedded [Tor daemon](https://www.torproject.org/).
 The starter will automatically expose your application as hidden service!
-Easily create hidden service sockets programmatically within your Spring Boot application.

-A common configuration can look like this:
 ```yaml
 org.tbk.tor:
   enabled: true  # whether auto-config should run - default is `true`